asmuth/clip/doc/collect_via_http.md

     << HTTP/1.1 201 CREATED

-A simple way to send in metrics via HTTP from your command line if you have metric-collectd running on HTTP port 8080 would be using the curl utility:
+A simple way to send in metrics via HTTP from your command line if you have metricd running on HTTP port 8080 would be using the curl utility:

-    $ curl -X POST -d "host_stats.request_count:23.5" localhost:8080/metrics
+    $ curl -X POST -d "host_stats.request_count:23.5" localhost:8080/api/v1/insert

 This would insert the value "23.5" into the metric "host_stats.request_count".